 |Approx. 8 weeks||Ma5 + Clone 30||Spray or eye drop application|

 The duration and intensity of the vaccination reaction (sneezing) and the establishment of a solid immunity are generally dependent on the health and condition of the chickens.
 Hygiene and management are also important in the post-vaccination period.

-Glass vials containing 1 000 or 2 500 doses packed in cardboard boxes.
+Type II glass vials containing 1 000 doses, or 2 500 doses packed in cardboard boxes.

 Intervet South Africa (Pty) Ltd.

 Fax: +27 (0) 11 392 3158

 Intervet International B.V.